cj-andrew/lexicon/readme.md

 Special thanks go to Tammie Lister (@karmatosed), Mel Choyce (@melchoyce) and Justin Tadlock (@greenshady) for looking in on the design solution offered by Lexicon, and offering invaluable direction.
 They rock!

-This sample child theme should be documented sufficiently enough for anyone with an intermediate level of knowledge to complete a custom child theme.
-Some beginners with a thirst for becoming a theme author can probably do some cool stuff too.

 ## Understanding Lexicon